Scripture Reference: 1 Kings 18

+Remember that there had been a draught for three years?
 Elijah prayed again.
 He knew that the Lord would end the drought and that the rain would come.
 His servant saw a cloud in the sky.
 The cloud was the size of a man’s hand.
 Then it got bigger and bigger and the sky became black.
 Elijah told Ahab that the rain was coming.
 King Ahab rode his chariot and Elijah ran to beat the storm.
+The draught was over.

-After the contest on Mount Carmel all of the prophets of Baal were put to death.
-When Queen Jezebel heard about that she was very angry.
-She hated Elijah and the prophets of God.
-As long as she lived she kept sending soldiers to try to kill Elijah.
+After the fire and the storm do you think King Ahab learned a lesson?
+No, he still did not obey the real God.
+He would rather worship made-up gods.
+When King Ahab told Queen Jezebel about that she was very angry.
+The King and Queen hated Elijah and the prophets of God.
+As long as she lived Queen Jezebel kept sending soldiers to try to kill Elijah.

 - The contest on Mount Carmel was between whom?
 God and Baal (or Elijah and the prophets of Baal)

 - What happened when the prophets of Baal prayed to Baal to send down fire?
 Nothing

 - What did Elijah do to the altar of God before he prayed?
 Had water poured all over it to soak it